frictionlessdata/schema-collaboration/documentation/User.md

 ![list_of_datapackages_admin](images/list_of_datapackages_admin.png)

 ### Create more Datapackage Status
-Click on the left hand side "Datapackage status" to list the Datapackage status:
+Select on the left hand side "Datapackage status" to list the Datapackage status:
 ![list_of_status](images/list_of_status.png)

 Then on the "Add datapackage status" to load the form:
 ![add_datapackage_status](images/add_datapackage_status.png)

-Enter the new datastatus name (in the example "Published") and click "Save".
+Enter the new datastatus name (in the example "Published") and select "Save".

 The Behaviour: currently there is only one possible "Behaviour": "Default on creation".
 The Status with the "Default on creation" behaviour will be the status assigned to a newly created Datapackage.
 Only one Status can have the Behaviour "Default on creation".

 ### Delete People
 Similar steps would be done to delete a Datapackage or a Comment.
-Click on "People" on the left hand side and fine the Person or People to be deleted.
+Select on "People" on the left hand side and fine the Person or People to be deleted.
 You can use the "Search" feature if needed.
 Select the checkboxes and then the action "Delete selected People":
 ![delete_person_checkbox](images/delete_person_checkbox.png)

 If this person is a collaborator in some Datapackages it will be de-attached and you might need to confirm it select on "Yes, I'm sure":